-- 5.135.
+- 5.136.
 Different after-uses may require different periods of aftercare.
-The statutory aftercare period is 5 years or such other maximum period as may be prescribed and some uses such as nature conservation may benefit from an aftercare period of up to 20 years or more, whilst agriculture may only need a 5 year aftercare period.
-Where possible and where appropriate, voluntary extended aftercare periods will be negotiated for those uses that would benefit from such longer periods and will be secured by condition. - 5.136.
+The statutory aftercare period is 5 years, or such other maximum period as may be prescribed, and some uses such as nature conservation may benefit from an aftercare period of up to 20 years or more, whilst agriculture may only need a 5-year aftercare period.
+Extended aftercare periods will be negotiated for those uses that would benefit from such longer periods and will be secured by condition. - 5.137.
 It is important that management responsibilities are identified and agreed between the developer and those taking on the aftercare of the site to ensure that the proposed after-use can and will be delivered.
-Developers will be encouraged to enter into planning agreements to ensure that the appropriate aftercare provisions remain in effect for the required aftercare period. - 5.137.
+Planning agreements will be used to ensure that the appropriate aftercare provisions remain in effect for the required aftercare period. - 5.138.
 All restoration proposals should take into account the relevant District/Borough Local Plans and where appropriate contribute to the delivery of those Plans.
 Minerals developers will also be encouraged to involve local communities and parish councils when considering options for restoration and aftercare.